Ever since 2020, the world has seemed a lot more unpredictable.Â

 You need to provide stability and solid, reassuring messaging to your audiences

-Think of how you personally feel when you read about mass layoffs, headlines about growing tensions between countries, or even when you see eggs priced at over $6 a dozen at your grocery store.
+Think of how you personally feel when you read about mass layoffs, headlines about tariffs and potential trade wars, or even when you see eggs priced at over $6 a dozen at your grocery store (if you’re lucky).
 This is a pivotal moment for brands to speak directly to their audiences and reassure them, explaining reasonings behind big changes.

 If you disappear, your audience will, too